-According to James Coan, Ph.D. professor of psychology at the University of Virginia in Charlottesville, being in a good intimate relationship can offset the tensions of daily life, having sex releases feel-good hormones including oxytocin and endorphins.
-Eventually, one begins to associate their partner with those positive feelings and the partner becomes someone they can trust to be a soother during tough times.
-When there is a physical connection, there is a natural tendency to go easy on our partners.
-Couples that have low stress in their relationship are more likely to experience more satisfaction during sex, increased frequency of sex, an absence of sexual dysfunction and greater feelings of love and overall marital happiness.
+Being in a good intimate relationship can offset the tensions ofdaily life, and intimacy with your partner releases feel-good hormones in your body such as oxytocin and endorphins.
+Gradually, you begin to associate your partner with these positive feelings, as a result of which your partner becomes someone you can trust and reach out to in times of distress.
+When there is an affectionate physical connection, you will experience the natural tendency to go easy on your partners.
+Couples that have low stress in their relationship are likely to experience more satisfaction during sex, increased frequency of sex, an absence of sexual dysfunction and greater feelings of love and overall marital happiness.

 The Way Forward

 - Open, honest and respectful communication is the key.
-Ensure you get some daily talk-time; the more you listen and talk to each other, the closer you’ll be(come).
+Ensure you get some daily talk-time - the more you listen and talk to each other, the closer you will be.

-- Schedule regular dates, take a hobby class together, take long walks together, plan a vacation and do what it takes to feel more connected with each other
+- Schedule regular dates, take a hobby class together, go for long walks together, plan a vacation and do what it takes to feel more connected with each other.

 When you feel you have done all that you can as a couple to make it work - and things don’t seem to be getting better - then, for some, therapy is another way to preserve the relationship.
 Couples therapy not only equips you with the tools to mend your relationship, but also teaches you ways to manage conflict and anger, effectively listen to your partner and in turn strengthen your bond.